craftercms/docs/source/by-role/architect/index.rst

 --------

 CrafterCMS is an API-first CMS, and therefore it's natively headless.
-This is in stark contrast to traditional CMSs that became headless with the addition of an API that tries to translate page-oriented data-structures into something more general.
+This is in stark contrast to traditional CMSs that became headless with the addition of an API that tries to translate page-oriented data structures into something more general.

-Fundamentally, CrafterCMS simply retrieves content that the developer models in the modeling tool, applies actions/rules like inheritance, security, versioning, etc. and returns the transformed content to the caller as JSON.
+Fundamentally, CrafterCMS simply retrieves content that the developer models in the modeling tool and applies actions/rules like inheritance, security, versioning, etc., and returns the transformed content to the caller as JSON.

-This means you can model any type of content, provide your content authors the ability to visually author content items and then retrieve that content for your SPA, iOS, Android or other applications.
+This means you can model any type of content, provide your content authors the ability to visually author content items and then retrieve that content for your SPA, iOS, Android, or other applications.

-Modeling, managing, and retrieving content may be enough for many simple use-cases, there are other more advanced considerations that CrafterCMS supports.
+Modeling, managing, and retrieving content may be enough for many simple use cases, there are other more advanced considerations that CrafterCMS supports.
 Considerations include:

 * In-context and in-place editing of headless content (Headless+)